“No matter who you are, most of the smartest people work for someone else.”

 - The “Mommy Bloggers” trend has exploded over the past few years as an ideal product promotion platform.
 These moms blog about their life experiences, usually with other moms as their target audience.
 They review products, plays, restaurants….basically anything that applies to their everyday life.
 There are niche mom blogs covering everything from travel and social networking for parents to baby basics and dealing with teenagers.
 Because of the multitude of mom bloggers, brands can crowdsource from a large community and use this resource to blast product promotions, press, etc. and reach a large audience.

-- Our marketing expertise group, Social2B, is an example of the crowdsourcing model on an international scale – with associates and experts based around the world, including the US, UK, as well as Russia and Eastern Europe, we leverage a bank of multilingual, multicultural experts to call upon when needed.
+- Our marketing expertise group, Social2B (now tritiumDX), is an example of the crowdsourcing model on an international scale – with associates and experts based around the world, including the US, UK, as well as Russia and Eastern Europe, we leverage a bank of multilingual, multicultural experts to call upon when needed.
 This new way of doing business allows even the smallest of companies to harness the power of a large group of specialized talent.

 - Another example of a site using crowdsourcing is LinkedIn, which provides fertile ground for thought leadership, member exchange, aggregation of expertise and ideas, and distribution of content, thus ‘crowdsourcing’ content and user feedback.